grafana/grafana/docs/sources/features/explore/index.md

 - Operation name: Name of the operation that this span represents.
 - Span duration bar: Visual representation of the operation duration within the trace.

-Clicking anywhere on the span row will show span details.
+Clicking anywhere on the span row shows span details.

 ##### Span details